 Top 5 Differences Between Commercial and Consumer TVs

 Did you ever watch a game at a sports bar or restaurant?
 How about looking at a meeting agenda on a display in a hotel lobby or a virtual directory in a hospital or shopping mall?
-Chances are you are looking at a commercial TV.
+Chances are, you were looking at a commercial TV.
 You may be asking yourself, “Isn’t that the same TV I have in my house?”
-Well, not quite.
-There are a few differences between commercial TVs, mostly found in the environments mentioned above, and consumer TVs, which are mainly used in households.
+Not quite.
+While consumer 4K TVs and commercial display products are increasingly similar in design, each is built with features specific to its intended environment.

 Which TV is Built to Last?